 You can prepare yourself mentally by taking GRE practice tests, eating a well-balanced meal before taking the test and getting a good night’s rest before entering the testing center to stay focused during the whole testing period.

 Inside the Testing Room

-Before you enter the testing room, make sure you bring absolutely nothing inside, including your cell phone.
-There will be lockers on the outside of the room to put your snacks and other belongings in.
-You will not be allowed to bring anything in the testing center, not even tissue.
+Before entering the testing room, make sure you bring absolutely nothing inside, including your cell phone.
+There will be lockers outside the room to put your snacks and other belongings in.
+You will not be allowed to bring anything to the testing center, not even tissue.
 The proctors will provide you with scrap paper, pencils, and tissue if you are ill.

-Also, a huge reason to practice staying focused is that everyone will not start and finish their test at the same time.
+Also, a huge reason to practice staying focused is that everyone will not start and finish their test simultaneously.
 People will be starting after you and finishing before you or getting to their break time before you, so there will be a bit of movement going on throughout your testing period.
-Your desk will look similar to a cubicle, so it shouldn’t be too distracting.
+Your desk will look like a cubicle, so it shouldn’t be too distracting.

 Most testing centers usually have cold rooms to bring in a jacket, or you could wear long sleeve shirts to stay warm and comfortable.
 Just know that you will have to empty them in front of their security staff before entering the room.
 Before your test begins and during your 10-minute break time, you can use the restroom.

 During these times, you should also take the time to stretch, drink some water, and eat a snack to get you through the remainder of the time without being hungry.
 The only other time you will be able to leave the room to use the restroom is an emergency.
 The proctors, however, will not stop the test, and your time will remain running.